 The FASB and IASB have issued their long-awaited converged standard on revenue recognition -- how will you be affected?
-Accompanying this comprehensive In depth are the following industry-specific supplements with examples and further insights into ways entities within the industry are likely to be affected by the revenue standard: (1) aerospace & defense, (2) asset management, (3) automotive, (4) communications, (5) engineering & construction, (6) entertainment & media, (7) industrial products/manufacturing, (9) insurance intermediary, (10) mining, (11) pharmaceuticals, (12) real estate, (10) retail & consumer, and (11) technology.
+Accompanying this comprehensive In depth are the following industry-specific supplements with examples and further insights into ways entities within the industry are likely to be affected by the revenue standard: (1) aerospace & defense, (2) asset management, (3) automotive, (4) communications, (5) engineering & construction, (6) entertainment & media, (7) health care, (8) industrial products/manufacturing, (9) insurance intermediary, (10) mining, (11) pharmaceuticals, (12) real estate, (13) retail & consumer, (12) technology, and (13) utilities.

 The FASB and IASB issued their long-awaited converged standard on revenue recognition on May 28, 2014.
 Almost all entities will be affected to some extent by the significant increase in required disclosures.
 But the changes extend beyond disclosures, and the effect on entities will vary depending on industry and current accounting practices.
 Entities will need to consider changes that might be necessary to information technology systems, processes, and internal controls to capture new data and address changes in financial reporting.